Rathersilly/gauntlet_attempt/DEVLOG_slash_TODO.md

 -realized i was rendering trees 3 times per frame, and ALSO was reloading them every frame rather than store them in state - should help framerate IMMENSELY

+##5/29/21
+-world behaviors(events) are implemented somewhat - not as elegantly as hoped -